How to have safe & secure meetings in the digital world

 By: Willem Jan van der Meer and Bob Eilander

 We all remember the scammer nanas.
 Yes, they were hilarious.
 But unfortunately, the message they delivered in the ‘Get Safe Online’ campaign is still as relevant today, as it was in 2017.
 And it is not just your grandfather who gets hacked for money via WhatsApp, or who enters his password via a false link.
 Hackers are getting smarter and are also targeting you.
 Or rather: the company information that they can obtain through you.
-Now that everyone is working from home because of the pandemic, the number of attacks is growing quickly.
+Now that everyone has embraced working from home because of the pandemic, the number of attacks is growing quickly.

 But don’t be mistaken, the danger of hackers was already lurking even before COVID-19 chained us to the kitchen table.
 Right at the office.
 From your laptop to the meeting room.
 And that will only increase in the coming years, when remote working has become the new normal.
 In this blog, Willem Jan van der Meer and Bob Eilander of CTOUCH tell you how to work and meet as safely as possible.

 Did you know that 90% of all data breaches are caused by human error?
 And not by hackers or cybercriminals (which is what many people think!).
 Working from home is particularly risky because we use our own laptops or phones rather than devices configured by the IT department.
 Or because we let housemates use those devices or have not secured our own WiFi properly.
 At the office, it often goes wrong in the meeting room.

 'How often have you stared at the - sensitive - notes from

 the previous meeting on the whiteboard?
 Or had to